showaltb/showaltb.github.io/README.md

 ## Rakefile

 - `rake post["Title"]` creates a new post with the template file (`templates/_post.txt`).
 The filename is generated with the Jekyll-formatted date and the supplied `["Title"]`.
-This new post is then automatically opened in the default editor (currently set to `vim`).
-Note that though the template uses the `.txt` extension, the filetype is changed to `.md` when in use.
+This new post is then opened in the default editor (currently set to `vim`).
+Posts are automatically added to the Archive page.

 - `rake draft["Title"]` is the same as `rake post["Title"]`, but only generates a draft that does not get published.

 - `rake publish` displays a numbered list of unpublished drafts.
 After choosing a draft, the Jekyll-formatted date is automatically added to the filename, and the draft is moved from `_drafts` to `_posts` for publishing.
-This new post is also listed on the `archive.md` page.

 - `rake page["Title"]`, `rake page["Title","path/to/folder"]` creates a new page with the template file (`templates/_page.txt`).
 New pages are written with Markdown and automatically included in the sidebar (as long as they use `layout: page`).